-Vehicle structure, body and general items: continued Method of Inspection Reason for rejection 10.
-Check 'No Smoking' signs displayed.
+Me thod of Inspection Rea son for rejection Check 'No Smoking' signs displayed.
 10. Lack of clearly displayed or omission of 'No Smoking' signs.
-Signs must be visible to all passengers.
-Luggage / load space 11.
+Signs must be visibl to all passengers.
 Physical separation is not so much an issue as is the safety of passengers in the event of an accident.
 In most cases, the boot space will provide suitable luggage storage.
 The luggage should therefore be secure and prevented from becoming dislodged in an accident in such a manner as may cause injury.
 Such security can be by means of a sheet or net, which could be anchored to the floor of the luggage area.
-Clearly if the luggage compartment is not physically separated from the passenger compartment then care will need to be taken so as not to carry any hazardous items such as fuel cans, detergents or other loose items that could leak it they become damaged.
-Not present at time of test.
+Clearly if the luggage compartment is not physically separated from the passenger compartment then care will need to be taken so as not to carry any hazardous items such as fuel cans, detergents or other loose items that could leak if they become damaged.
+11. • If fitted and required, load restraint system: Not present at time of test.
 Faulty or unserviceable.
-Private Hire Only 12.
-Measure available legroom in rear and front passenger seats to ensure minimum available legroom is 200mm.
+Priv 12. ate Hire Only Measure available legroom in rear and front passenger seats to ensure minimum available legroom is 200mm.
 Note: rear legroom to be measured from base of the driver seat in front when the driver seat is positioned in the driver's normal seated position.
 The front passenger seat to be able to be positioned to provide minimum legroom of 200mm to any passenger.
-Where there is no seat in front of the rear seats, the measurement will be taken from the base of the rear seat to the nearest obstruction in front. vehicle.
-13. Measure the internal headroom from the seat cushion to the lowest part of the room in a vertical line to ensure a minimum of 889mm. f 13.
-Available headroom is less than 889mm.
-Hackney Carriages only 14.
-Check adequate lighting is provided for the driver and passengers.
+Where there is no seat in front of the rear seats, the measurement will be taken from the base of the rear seat to the nearest obstruction in front.
+12. Available passenger legroom is less than 200mm in the front and/or rear of the vehicle.
+13. Measure the internal headroom from the seat cushion to the lowest part of the roof in a vertical line to ensure a minimum of 889mm.
+13. Available headroom is less than 889mm. kney Carriages only Check adequate lighting is provided for the driver and passengers.
 Note: Separate lighting controls for both passenger and driver shall be provided.
 In the case of the passenger compartment, an illuminated control switch shall be fitted, marked and in such a position that it is clearly visible to the passengers and is not easily confused with any other control.
+14. Adequate lighting is not provided for the driver and/or passengers.

-Method of Inspection Reason for rejection Limousines and novelty vehicles 15.
-All fixtures and fittings i.e. mirror balls, drinks cabinets, televisions etc. must be stored securely and not hinder the ingress or egress from the passenger compartment.
-15. Any fixture or fitting, that is loose or insecure or where walkways are blocked that prevents ease of ingress or egress from the passenger compartment.16.
-No maximum seating capacity sign or signs displayed.
-A sign or signs not clearly 16.
-A notice identifying the maximum seating capacity to be displayed in the passenger compartment and clearly visible to all passengers.
-It may be necessary to display more than one sign indicating the maximum seating capacity. visible to all passengers.
-J. 'For Hire' roof sign Hackney Carriages only Check the vehicle is fitted with an operational 'For Hire' roof sign that is: 1. a.
-Of the correct style and type a.
-Incorrect colour or details shown on sign b.
-Securely fastened to the vehicle b.
-Insecure sign c.
-Adequately and securely wired c.
-Wiring is not in good condition and/or is loose and/or chaffed d.
-Functional d.
+Reason for rejection

+a 15.
+Any fixture or fitting, that is loose or insecure or where walkways are blocked that prevents ease of ingress or egress from the passenger compartment.
+16. No maximum seating capacity sign or signs displayed.
+A sign or signs not clearly

+r visible to all passengers. y

+1.

+a.
+Incorrect colour or details shown on sign

+b.
+Insecure sign

+c.
+Wiring is not in good condition and/or is loose and/or chaffed

+d.
 Illumination not consistent across the sign i.e. all lamps/LEDs are illuminated when switched on.